 Hey, fellow pet lovers!

-Today’s post is a little different than our previous ones and is a three-step DIY pet-friendly cleaning spray for your home.
-I’ve been making this easy all-natural cleaning spray for the last year now and it really does work.
+I hope you’re all staying safe at home during these uncertain times.
+The girls, my partner and myself, have all been following the vital guidance given by the UK government to stay at home.
+Today I’ve decided to share with you my all-natural cleaning spray which I’ve been using for a good while now, and it works great!
+I thought with everyone stuck in at home; a pet-friendly cleaning spray would be a useful post to share.
 My partner and I won’t use harsh chemical sprays in our home and want something that we know is pet-friendly and also eco-friendly.
 So today’s post is a simple homemade cleaning spray recipe which you can use with peace of mind that it won’t harm your canine or feline friend.

 DIY Pet-Friendly Cleaning Spray

-Today’s post is super simple three-step all-natural DIY pet-friendly cleaning spray that I make each month as we don’t use any harsh chemical sprays in our home.
-This easy spray uses a small handful of ingredients and is great for ensuring your pets are safe from the many harsh chemicals that make up mass-produced cleaning sprays.
+Today’s post is simple three-step all-natural DIY pet-friendly cleaning spray that I make each month as we don’t use any harsh chemical sprays in our home.
+This natural spray uses a small handful of ingredients and is excellent for ensuring your pets are safe from the many harsh chemicals that make up mass-produced cleaning sprays.

 What you’ll need to make this simple cleaning spray?